-TCM 515 will respond to the RADIO_MESSAGE packet immediately with the RESPONSE message 00: RET_OK if it can transmit the message (correct format used in the command).
+TCM 515 will respond to the RADIO_MESSAGE packet immediately with the RESPONSE 00: RET_OK if it can transmit the message (correct format used in the command).

-If duty cycle lock is active (permissible duty cycle has been exceeded) and no transmission is possible then TCM 515 will respond with the RESPONSE message 05: RET_LOCK_SET.
+If duty cycle lock is active (permissible duty cycle has been exceeded) and no transmission is possible then TCM 515 will respond with the RESPONSE 05: RET_LOCK_SET.
 See chapter 5.6 for a description of the duty cycle limit functionality.

-TCM 515 will send an event with code 0x08: CO_TX_DONE to the host as soon as the requested telegram transmission has been completed.
+TCM 515 will send an EVENT 0x08: CO_TX_DONE to the host as soon as the requested telegram transmission has been completed.

-Note that the transmission of the three subtelegrams will last for up to 40 ms after receiving the RET_OK message as described in appendix A.3.2.
-Do not shut-down TCM 515 before this period has elapsed or the CO_TX_DONE event has been received.
+Note that the transmission of the three subtelegrams will last for up to 40 ms after receiving the RET_OK EVENT as described in appendix A.3.2.
+Do not shut-down TCM 515 before this period has elapsed or the CO_TX_DONE EVENT has been received.